FreeRTOS/coreMQTT/test/cbmc/proofs/deserializeSubUnsubAckProperties/README.md

-DeserializeSubackProperties proof
+deserializeSubUnsubAckProperties proof
 ==============

-This directory contains a memory safety proof for DeserializeSubackProperties.
+This directory contains a memory safety proof for deserializeSubUnsubAckProperties.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer